 Do you remember buying perfume and fixing your hair just right?
 Being nervous and talking too much?
-You are shy and awkward but at the same time very curious.
+We were shy and awkward but at the same time very curious.
 Many times with new couples there is a meet and greet period where each person is interrogated.
 HA!
 Where are you from?
 What do you do for a living?
 How many siblings do you have?
 What order is your birth in the family?
 What do your parents do for a living?
 On and on it goes like a pinball in a pinball machine bouncing off the walls.

 Many times, they are running from building to building and prayer group to Bible study.
-Many purchase colored markers for certain passages–a shiny cross–several different translations.
+Some even purchase colored markers for certain passages–a shiny cross–or several different translations.
 They are reading the Bible with breakneck speed.
 Gulping food down and finding a meeting to attend every night.
 They have to pray over everything.
 Young love.
-Jesus/ Yeshua told one church in Revelations that they had lost their first love, but I want to talk about an old love.
-A seasoned love that has withstood many storms like an old oak tree.
+Yeshua told one church in Revelations that they had lost their first love, but let’s switch and look at old love.
+A seasoned love that has withstood many storms is like an old oak tree.

 They know each place where the other has been wounded, hurt, or rejected.
 They can look at each other and know what a look signifies.
-They can sit in the same room with no entertainment, television, music, or conversation and feel very secure that the other is just right next to them.
+They can sit in the same room with no entertainment, television, music, or conversation and feel very secure that the other is there right next to them.
 They know what foods the other likes—what music—they can undress in all their saggy skin and feel safe.
 They know when the other is upset—distant—angry—aloof.
-If you try and separate them for any length of time it’s difficult.
+If you try and separate them for any length of time, it’s difficult.

 What is rote?
 It is a “mechanical or habitual repetition of something to be learned.”

 If I pick up the phone and call my husband and say “I need you!”
 I know that man would drop everything and come.
-How much more our Heavenly Father?
+How much more our Father?

 Now I am going to switch gears and let’s think about children.
 If you don’t have any children, you surely have parents that are here or passed on.
 A father and mother often worry about their children.
-We watch them growing and maturing and we think at times, __ so and so needs to work on their anger—their balance—their bitterness—they are insecure or they are full of themselves–if only they saw their gifts—they have a chip on their shoulder —they need to forgive that person–on and on we go looking and inspecting our seed.
+We watch them growing and maturing, and we think at times, __ so and so needs to work on their anger—their balance—their bitterness—they are insecure, or they are full of themselves–if only they saw their gifts—they have a chip on their shoulder —they need to forgive that person.
+On and on, we go looking and inspecting our seed.
 It starts early.
-Place the napkin in your lap son.
+Place the napkin in your lap, son.
 Chew with your mouth shut.
 Stop yelling.
-Cross your legs in that dress daughter of mine or go change your clothes.
+Cross your legs in that dress daughter of mine or change your clothes.
 Finish your homework.
 Turn that show off it’s not appropriate.
 Open the door for that lady with a cane.
 Take out the trash.
 Brush your teeth.
 On and on we train.

 “If you endure discipline, Elohim is treating you as sons.
 For what son is there whom a father does not discipline?”
-Hebrews 12:7 ISR.
+(Hebrews 12:7 ISR).

 If a parent has a child who has been outside playing hard all day and has dirt smeared on their face and mud caked under their fingernails and let’s say the parents are invited to a family meal with the grandparents, those parents are going to wash that child and clip its nails.
 Why?
 For the child’s sake?
 So the child doesn’t feel embarrassed?
 No, the child doesn’t care.
 Doesn’t even know that it’s inappropriate to come to dinner dirty.
-Matter a fact, the child wants to keep playing in the dirt and may scream or throw a fit when you place them in the bath.
+Matter a fact, the child wants to keep playing in the dirt, and he or she may scream or throw a fit when you place them in the bath.

 “You have not bought Me sweet cane with silver, nor have you satisfied Me with the fat of your slaughterings.
 You have only burdened Me with your sins, you have wearied Me with your crookednesses.

-If you have been married for a long time and you can’t remember the last time you were excited about your spouse or deeply intimate, begin to woo your lover.
+If you’ve been married for a long time and you can’t remember the last time you were excited about your spouse or deeply intimate, begin to woo your lover.
 Both your spouse and your Adonai.
 Gifts help—dates—dinners—cards—love notes—songs—and always place the Father at the forefront of your marriage.
 Hold hands.
 Kiss.
 Embrace each other.
 Turn off all the electric boxes and take the time to fully look into your lovers face—both your lovers.